Skip to main content

 A DOT physical examination is mandatory for CDL aspirants, including new drivers.
 Costs vary by provider and location, contributing to the overall CDL license cost.

-CDL training schools, the most substantial expense for many, can range from 10,000, depending on the program’s comprehensiveness.
+CDL training schools, the most substantial expense for many, can range from 3,000toover3,000 to over 10,000, depending on the program’s comprehensiveness.
 This is where new drivers gain the necessary CDL skills and is a significant factor in how much it costs to get a CDL.

 Endorsements like HazMat (hazardous materials), School Bus, or tank vehicles come with extra testing and fees.